Aajonus Vonderplanitz

 Aajonus Vonderplanitz (April 17, 1947 – August 28, 2013) was an American alternative nutritionist and food-rights activist who focused on raw foods, particularly meat and dairy.
 He was a controversial figure who conducted legal battles, implemented legal loopholes for consumer access to raw milk, and developed a diet based largely on raw meat: the primal diet.
 His later years, marked by his allegations of conspiracies and by his infighting within the raw food community, drew him notoriety even among advocates of alternative healthcare and food rights.

 He claimed that he was diagnosed with terminal cancer in his early life, but experienced remission via raw carrot juice and raw dairy by age 21.
 He later began informal nutritional counseling.
-By age 25, he had adopted raw veganism; at age 29, he added raw meat, which he claimed to vastly improve healing.
+By age 25, he had adopted a raw plant based diet; at age 29, he added raw meat, which he claimed to vastly improve healing.
 After 1997, when his first book, We Want to Live, was published, he became a leading alternative nutritionist.
 He made miraculous claims of his clients' routinely curing their diseases, but did not publish any case documentation.
 His protocols are untested by medical scientists and remain controversial.

 Vonderplanitz founded the nonprofit organization Right to Choose Healthy Foods (RTCHF).
 In 2001, his effort led to the end of Los Angeles County's ban on the retail sale of raw milk.
 To circumvent laws banning sale of unpasteurized dairy elsewhere, he invented "animal leasing", where a dairy farm is leased to a private food club, which elects to omit pasteurization.
 Vonderplanitz's legal defenses of RTCHF's farmers and club managers were mostly successful.
 By 2010, food clubs under RTCHF numbered about 80 across the United States, including a few with over 1000 members.

 In 2010, Vonderplanitz accused a non-RTCHF farmer of misrepresenting food source and quality when supplying certain foods to RTCHF's preeminent food club Rawesome, which had been attracting celebrity membership, in Venice, Los Angeles.
 Waging negative publicity and a lawsuit against the farmer and Rawesome's owner, Vonderplanitz fostered the club's debacle while the government prosecuted the farmer and Rawesome's owner for distributing raw dairy.
 In 2013, at his farmhouse in rural Thailand, he fell through a faulty balcony rail and died a few days later.